Dark Energy Survey Year 1 Results: the lensing imprint of cosmic voids on the Cosmic Microwave Background: Simulated cross-correlation analyses

 \subsubsection{2D voids}

-While 2D voids are different in their nature than 3D voids, we aim to explore the possible optimization of the void catalogue by pruning in a similar manner.
+While 2D voids are different in their nature than 3D voids, we aim to explore the possible optimisation of the void catalogue by pruning in a similar manner.
 We therefore perform the stacking measurement for subsets of our 2D void catalogues for both tracer densities and two different initial density smoothing scales.

 The S/N is first measured in stacked images using individual bins in void radius and underdensity, indicating how sub-classes of voids contribute to the total detection significance.
 Similarly, we also stack cumulatively, i.e. gradually making use of all the voids in the sample by adding more and more voids from bins of $r_{\rm v}$ and $\bar{\delta}$, indicating which portion of the radius-ordered and density-ordered data provides the highest detection significance.
-We make the following observations based on these optimization efforts: \begin{itemize} \item the most numerous medium size voids ($40$ ${\rm Mpc/h}< r_{v} <80$ ${\rm Mpc/h}$) contribute most to the total lensing signal. \item similarly, the rather shallow $-0.2<\bar{\delta}<-0.1$ but numerous voids show a better chance to measure their CMB lensing imprint. \item while approximately two thirds of the S/N is contained inside the void radius ($R/R_{v}<1$) and in the close surroundings ($1<R/R_{v}<2$), measuring the cumulative S/N up to ($R/R_{v}=5$) does increase the detectability and provides a way to test convergence to zero signal at large radii. \item the highest S/N is achieved by stacking all voids, even if some voids are expected to contribute with less pronounced signal and higher noise at small scales \citep[see][for a counter-example in the case of ISW imprints]{Kovacs2016}. \end{itemize}
+We make the following observations based on these optimisation efforts: \begin{itemize} \item medium size voids of radii $40$ ${\rm Mpc/h}< r_{v} <80$ ${\rm Mpc/h}$ account for most of the observable lensing signal.
+The magnitude of their lensing imprint is the highest and they are the most numerous subgroup in the void catalogue that results in smaller uncertainties. \item splitting the void catalogue based on the mean underdensity in voids, we find that voids with $-0.2<\bar{\delta}<-0.1$ carry most of the observable signal.
+These are rather shallow void structures but they are the most numerous that naturally result in higher statistical precision in the stacking measurements. \item while approximately two thirds of the S/N is contained inside the void radius ($R/R_{v}<1$) and in the close surroundings ($1<R/R_{v}<2$), measuring the cumulative S/N up to ($R/R_{v}=5$) does increase the detectability and provides a way to test convergence to zero signal at large radii. \item the highest S/N is achieved by stacking all voids, even if some voids are expected to contribute with less pronounced signal and higher noise at small scales \citep[see][for a counter-example in the case of ISW imprints]{Kovacs2016}. \end{itemize}

 In terms of different tracer density and smoothing, the highest S/N is found when using the high luminosity catalogue with $10$ Mpc/h smoothing (HL10).
 We note that such a result is not unexpected, given the wider redshift range and the larger fraction of deep voids in the case of the HL sample (see Figure \ref{fig:SIM_DATA_void_compa}).